uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Experimental Evaluation

-We now evaluate how important different components of the model proposed in \refsec{model} are for obtaining accurate throughput predictions.
+We now evaluate how important different components of the model proposed in \refsec{pipelineModel} are for obtaining accurate throughput predictions.
 In \reftab{evaluiCA}, we compare different variants of our tool in which parts of the model were replaced by simpler implementations.
-We use the Cascade Lake microarchitecture, which is the most recent microarchitecture for which move elimination has not been disabled (\refsec{moveElimination}).
+We use the Cascade Lake microarchitecture, as on this microarchitecture, both the LSD and move elimination are enabled.